pgsleepy/ultimatexr.io-1/content/guides/scripting-how-do-i.md

 ## Networking

+**[Edit]*** Version 1.0.0 will soon be released and is currently available as a preview on [GitHub](https://github.com/VRMADA/ultimatexr-unity/tree/release/v1.0.0).
+It has native networking capabilities and connectors for the most popular SDKs.
+Check it out!

 UltimateXR doesn’t provide native networking components, but currently provides ways to easily sync the most significant events: avatar events (hand poses, teleportation...) and manipulation (grabs, releases, placing...).

 Synchronization can be done using the IUxrStateSync interface, which provides a generic way to subscribe to a state change event and the other way around, given a state change event be able to execute it.
 The process would be sending the events received in the source computer (IUxrStateSync.StateChanged) to remote computers and execute them there (IUxrStateSync.SyncState).